Shopify

 <!-- End of Clerk.io E-commerce Personalisation tool - www.clerk.io -->

-Be sure to keep the Visitor Tracking Script the same– this is found just below the Sales Tracking code.
-Your orders should now flow through to the Clerk.io dashboards as one currency.
+Be sure to keep the Visitor Tracking Script the same—this is found just below the Sales Tracking code.

-Finding common theme files #
+Finding theme files #

-Shopify houses over 100 different themes to style and customise your webshop.
-Each theme works in the same way, that you customise the theme files to get a given result on your store, however, the theme file names change from theme to theme.
+Each theme works in the same way—you customize the theme files to get a given result on your store.

-Shopify gives you a search field to easily and quickly find the theme file you are looking for.
-If you do not know the name of the file you are looking for, you can use the search field to help locate it.
-For example if you are looking for the file that has the code for the search page, it is likely to have ‘search’ in the file name.
+For example, if you are looking for the file that has the code for the search page, it is likely to have ‘search’ in the file name.

-If you are unsure of whether you have found the correct file you can compare the HTML in the theme file to the HTML on the relevant page to see if they match.
+If you are unsure of whether you have found the correct file, you can compare the HTML in the theme file to the HTML on the relevant page to see if they match.

-This can be done on Google Chrome by right clicking on any section of the page and selecting ‘Inspect’.
+This can be done on Google Chrome by right-clicking on any section of the page and selecting ‘Inspect’.

 You can then inspect the HTML on the page and check if the class/ID of elements are the same in the file as on the page.